Victorville in San Bernardino County, California — The American West (Pacific Coastal)

 Erected 1988 by The Mojave Historical Society and the City of Victorville.

 Other nearby markers.
 At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
-Lane's Crossing (here, next to this marker); Emma Jean's (approx. 1˝ miles away); Old Town Victorville Veterans Memorial (approx. 3.6 miles away); Mormon Springs (approx. 3.6 miles away); Family Home of B.J.
+Lane's Crossing (here, next to this marker); Emma Jean's (approx. Old Town Victorville Veterans Memorial (approx. 3.6 miles away); Mormon Springs (approx. 3.6 miles away); Family Home of B.J.
 Westlund, then Roy Rogers (approx. 6.7 miles away); Sanford Cutoff (approx. 15˝ miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2014, by Michael Kindig of Long Beach, California.
-This page has been viewed 468 times since then.
+It was originally submitted on May 7, 2014, by Michael Kindig of Long Beach, California.
+This page has been viewed 572 times since then and 67 times this year.
 Photos: 1, 2, 3. submitted on May 7, 2014, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.